dennisjooo/Translation-Transformer/README.md

 - `main.py`: Entry point for running inference with a trained model
 - `train.py`: Script for training the Transformer model
+- `src/`:
   - `model.py`: Implementation of the Transformer architecture
   - `dataset.py`: Data loading and preprocessing utilities
   - `lightning_module.py`: PyTorch Lightning module for training
-- `sampler.py`: Sampling strategies for inference
+  - `sampler.py`: Sampling strategies for inference (including greedy, random, and beam search)
 - `config.py`: Configuration settings for the project
+- `requirements.txt`: List of required Python packages
+- `README.md`: Project documentation (this file)

 ## Usage